 Fortunately, we have developed a (free!)
 SSL certificate aquisition and integration feature for customers with custom domains.
 Just flip the toggle switch in your Domains section to turn it on.

 Visit the Episode’s admin page to see the cause of the trouble, which should appear at the top of the page in a red alert box.
 The most common reason for MP3 files not being imported is due to file size.
-Fireside supports MP3 files that are 100MB or less in size.
+Fireside supports MP3 files that are 150-250MB (depending on plan) or less in size.
 Once you have a replacement MP3 ready, you can manually upload it on the Episode’s admin page without having to re-create the Episode.

 This usually happens when your previous Podcast hosting provider limits the number of Episodes in your feed.
 Because Fireside uses your previous RSS feed to import Episodes, the importer is limited to what’s made available by the provider.